zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 Then set it to the macro `{$KUBE.API.TOKEN}`.
 Set `{$KUBE.NODES.ENDPOINT.NAME}` with Zabbix agent's endpoint name.
 See `kubectl -n monitoring get ep`.
 Default: `zabbix-zabbix-helm-chrt-agent`.

-Set up the macros to filter the metrics of discovered nodes:
+Set up the macros to filter the metrics of discovered nodes and host creation based on host prototypes:

 - {$KUBE.LLD.FILTER.NODE.MATCHES}
 - {$KUBE.LLD.FILTER.NODE.NOT_MATCHES}
 - {$KUBE.LLD.FILTER.NODE.ROLE.MATCHES}
 - {$KUBE.LLD.FILTER.NODE.ROLE.NOT_MATCHES}

-Set up the macros to filter host creation based on host prototypes:

-- {$KUBE.LLD.FILTER.NODE_HOST.MATCHES}
-- {$KUBE.LLD.FILTER.NODE_HOST.NOT_MATCHES}
-- {$KUBE.LLD.FILTER.NODE_HOST.ROLE.MATCHES}
-- {$KUBE.LLD.FILTER.NODE_HOST.ROLE.NOT_MATCHES}

 Set up macros to filter pod metrics by namespace: